 Humanitarian overview

-Despite the attention received when NRC named Cameroon the third most neglected crisis in the world in 2021, as of December 2022 only 49 per cent of the Humanitarian Response Plan (HRP) had been funded.
+Despite the attention received when NRC named Cameroon the eighth most neglected crisis in the world in 2022, as of December 2023 only 30 per cent of the Humanitarian Response Plan (HRP) had been funded.

 Since 2014, attacks by Boko Haram insurgents have continued to force massive population displacements in Cameroon’s Far North region.
-As of December 2022, the UNHCR counts 385,372 internally displaced people in the region.
-In the Southwest and Northwest regions, an internal crisis has been unfolding since 2016, leading to the internal displacement of 579,000 people, and 71,000 Cameroonian refugees in Nigeria.
-Since December 2020, following election violence in Central African Republic (CAR), an additional influx of more than 346,000 refugees from CAR has joined those already in Cameroon.
+As of December 2023, the UN refugee agency (UNHCR) counts 453,661 internally displaced people, 198,940 returnees, and 121,206 refugees in the region.
+In the Southwest and Northwest regions, an internal crisis has been unfolding since 2016, leading to the displacement of 621,591 people within Cameroon, and 89,045 Cameroonian refugees in Nigeria.
+Since December 2020, following violence in the Central African Republic (CAR), more than 354,837 refugees from CAR moved to Cameroon.

 people benefited from our food security programme